openooh/venue-taxonomy/README.md

 | VIOOH | Evaluating | 1.0 |  |
 | Vistar Media | Production | 1.0 | Supports OpenOOH v1.0.0 (parent/child levels only) as of 9/9/20
 | The Neuron | Production | 1.1 | Supports OpenOOH v1.0.0 as of 21/Oct/2021 - updated for 1.1 Dec/2022 |

+## Licensing
+This specification is licensed under a Apache 2.0 License.
+To view a copy of this license, visit [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0).